SteadyCadence/api-docs/content/03-organization.md

 URL Parameter | Description
 ---|---
-`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations)
+`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations).
 `username` | The username for a specific user, which can be found by [listing organization members](#list-organization-members).